-In its simplest form, a with-loop contains one component of each kind.
+In its simplest form, a With-Loop contains one component of each kind.
 It then maps the function defined by the generator-expression to all index vectors from the generator-range in a data-parallel fashion.
 This leads to a set of index-value-pairs which are combined into a result array by means of the given with-loop operator.
 Let's have a look at a simple example:

 '''

-1 use StdIO: all;
+use StdIO: all;

-2 use Array: all;
+use Array: all;

-3

-4 int main()

 '''